-- Except in the For areas not included in a within the Significant Landscape Overlay = Schedules 1-8 or a Vegetation Protection Overlay, a minimum separation distance of 3 metres between the tree trunk and any building or works. - In the areas included in the a-Significant Landscape Overlay Schedules 1-8 or a Vegetation Protection Overlay, a minimum separation distance of 4 metres between the tree trunk and any building or works.
+- For areas not included within the Significant Landscape Overlay Schedules 1-8 or a Vegetation Protection Overlay, a minimum separation distance of 3 metres between the tree trunk and any building or works. - In the areas included in the Significant Landscape Overlay Schedules 1-8 or a Vegetation Protection Overlay, a minimum separation distance of 4 metres between the tree trunk and any building or works.